 Apply Vitamin C in the morning and evening, especially over the summer months when you have more sun exposure.

 C.E.O.
 15% Vitamin C Brightening Serum and C.E.O.
 Glow Vitamin C and Turmeric Oil.

 What is it?

-“Vitamin C is one of the best studied vitamins for anti-aging,” says Suggs.
+“Vitamin C is one of the best-studied vitamins for anti-aging,” says Suggs.
 Collagen produces elasticity in the skin and works to prevent fine lines and wrinkles, but collagen production declines with age.
 Talk of collagen is so pervasive in the beauty industry that research suggests that by 2023 the global collagen market is expected to rise to $9.37 billion.
-The demand for repairing collagen is real, but many may not know that vitamin C is equipped for the task.
+The demand for repairing collagen is real, but many may not know that this is one of the vitamin C benefits for skin.
 “Since the vitamin also helps with collagen synthesis,” says Suggs, “it can combat some of the signs of aging by improving fine lines and skin firmness.”
 Pair with a supplement for increased results.

 How should you use it?

 Suggs recommends vitamin C in most adult skincare regimens, as it stimulates collagen and can help protect from free radicals and the sun.
 Reach for products — Suggs prefers vitamin C serums — with a high concentration (up to 20 percent) to see the best results.

 Vitamin E is a great choice to incorporate with vitamin C skincare.
 When the two are combined, it gives the skin stronger UV protection and enhances the working properties.
 Just remember, while the vitamin C benefit for skin is great, it does not replace sunscreen, which should be applied every morning.